marysia/marysia.github.io/talks.md

 permalink: /talks/
 ---

-I've given, attended and organised a fair bit of talks, workshops and trainings throughout the years.
+I've delivered, attended and organised a fair bit of talks, workshops and trainings throughout the years.
 Here's a selection of:
  - [Talks](#talks)
  - [Interviews](#interviews)
  - [Competitions](#competitions)